jddunn/restless/README.md

 ##### Running a container from a built image
 The example command will mount all the files in a Ubuntu machine into the container, so a full system scan of the host machine can be performed through the dockerized service.

+(Although the training data consists of malware that targets Windows OSes, research has shown that antivirus programs designed for Windows works on average 95% of the time in detecting Linux-based malware, see references at the bottom).

 The container also adds an extra barrier of attack for potential bad agents, but keep in mind, is still not completely secure or sandboxed away from the host environment.

 ```sh